microsoft/playwright/docs/src/test-assertions-js.md

 }).toPass();
 ```

-You can also specify custom timeout for retry intervals:
+You can also specify custom timeout and retry intervals:

 ```js
 await expect(async () => {